 Stop Draining Dollars

-The water rates in New York City have gone up 14.5 percent this year.
+The water rates in New York City went up 14.5 percent in one year.
 Are there any sites where we can learn better water economy?
 I have a big rain barrel to collect rainwater, and we save the water we have to let flow every morning (3 minutes) from the faucet because of lead contamination.
 I save that water in gallon milk bottles to water my plants.
 I also take a lot of sponge baths instead of showers.
 There must be others out there that could add some good water-saving ideas.
 Thank you for your help.

 49 Ways to Conserve Water

 You'll find a good link with 49 ways to save water at www.americanwater.com/49ways.htm